-Since, at the moment, Europe is preparing for probably the strongest cold outbreak this winter (February 2018).
-Weather models are consistently predicting lows reaching -30 °C or even lower in some parts of the continent.
+Since at the moment, Europe is preparing for probably the strongest cold outbreak this winter (February 2018).
+Weather models consistently predict lows reaching -30 °C or even lower in some parts of the continent.
 With strong winds in some parts, the wind chill index will make the cold even more unpleasant.
-While some all-time coldest temperature records will probably stay intact, it is an excellent opportunity to visualize historically lowest temperature records for every European country.
+While some all-time coldest temperature records will probably stay intact, it is an excellent opportunity to visualize every European country’s historically lowest temperature records.

 Lowest temperature records in Europe

-The winner is, of course, Russia, at least its European part, with -58.1 °C. Other "-50 °C or lower" members are Norway, Sweden, and Finland.
+The winner is, of course, russia, at least its European part, with -58.1 °C. Norway, Sweden, and Finland are other “-50 °C or lower club” members.

 While Iceland is even further north, its Atlantic ocean-driven climate leaves the record at -37.9 °C. Therefore ranking it lower than other countries on the same or similar geographic latitudes.
 Similar effects are the reasons why Denmark, the Netherlands, Belgium and Luxembourg, the UK, Ireland, and Portugal have, as a result, relatively high minimum recorded temperatures.

-Central and eastern European countries, together with Baltics, are typically around -40 °C degrees.
-Open plains of northern European come with little to no mountains As such, they are readily available for cold outbreaks from Russia.
+Central and Eastern European countries and the Baltics are typically around -40 °C degrees.
+Open plains of northern Europe come with little to no mountains.
+As such, they are readily available for cold outbreaks from Russia.
 Also, maritime influences are negligible, and continental climate characteristics dominate the area.

 Slovenia and Croatia have very similar lowest temperature records.
 Slovenia comes at -34.5 °C, while Croatia is just 1/10th of a degree colder, with -34.6 °C measured in Gračac, on January 13th, 2003.